- 3 Easy, Reliable, Productive Cut Flowers: Sunflowers, Zinnias & Rudbeckia

 Jill Forrester • Whitton Farms

 Fourth-generation flower farmer Jill Forrester grows flowers and produce on 10 acres in Whitton, Arkansas.
-She arranges hundreds of bouquets at the peak of season, selling them through local markets in Arkansas and Tennessee, and at Trolley Stop Market, the family's farm-to-table restaurant.
+She arranges hundreds of bouquets at the peak of season, selling them through local markets in Arkansas and Tennessee and from orders taken via her website.

 Jill raves about vitex — "one of our cut-flower mainstays; it thrives on neglect, and bees and butterflies love it" — which she uses as the spike elements in this fresh bouquet featuring dahlias, hydrangea, rudbeckia, zinnias, and celosia, gathered for birthday gift-giving.